 #5 ~ Invisible Ink

 Both the British and the Colonists used invisible ink to write secret messages.
 The messages were written with anything acidic: lime or lemon juice, milk, or vinegar.
 The acid would cause the paper to break down.
-When heat was applied to the secret message, the weakened fibers caused from putting acid on the paper would turn brown faster than the rest of the page causing the message to be visible.
+When heat was applied to the secret message, the weakened fibers caused by putting acid on the paper would turn brown faster than the rest of the page causing the message to be visible.

 #6 ~ Spying